cstrawberry/predictive-universe/docs/paper/references.md

 *   Brunetti, R., Dappiaggi, C., Fredenhagen, K., & Zahn, J. (Eds.).
 (2015). *Advances in Algebraic Quantum Field Theory*.
 Springer.
 *   Brunetti, R., Fredenhagen, K., & Verch, R. (2003).
 The generally covariant locality principle: A new paradigm for local quantum physics. *Communications in Mathematical Physics*, *237*(1-2), 31–68.
 DOI: 10.1007/s00220-003-0805-5
 *   Burkhardt, H., & Pietrzyk, B. (2001).
 Update of the hadronic contribution to the QED vacuum polarization. *Physics Letters B*, *513*(1–2), 46–52.
 DOI: 10.1016/S0370-2693(01)00393-8
+*   Bures, D. (1969).
+An extension of Kakutani's theorem on infinite product measures to the tensor product of semifinite w*-algebras. *Transactions of the American Mathematical Society*, *135*, 199–212.
 *   Busch, P. (2003).
 Quantum States and Generalized Observables: A Simple Proof of Gleason's Theorem. *Physical Review Letters*, *91*(12), 120403.
 DOI: 10.1103/PhysRevLett.91.120403
 *   Buttazzo, D., Degrassi, G., Giardino, P. P., Giudice, G. F., Sala, F., Salvio, A., & Strumia, A. (2013).
 Investigating the near-criticality of the Higgs boson. *Journal of High Energy Physics*, *2013*(12), 089.
 DOI: 10.1007/JHEP12(2013)089
 *   Bösch, H., Steinkamp, F., & Boller, E. (2006).
 Examining psychokinesis: The interaction of human intention with random number generators—A meta-analysis. *Psychological Bulletin*, *132*(4), 497-523.
 *   Cabibbo, N. (1963).
 Unitary Symmetry and Leptonic Decays. *Physical Review Letters*, *10*(12), 531–533.
 DOI: 10.1103/PhysRevLett.10.531
 *   Callan, C. G., Jr., & Coleman, S. (1977).
 The fate of the false vacuum II: First quantum corrections. *Physical Review D*, *16*(6), 1762–1768.
 DOI: 10.1103/PhysRevD.16.1762
 *   Cameron, P.J. & Van Lint, J.H.
 (1991). *Designs, Graphs, Codes and their Links*.
 Cambridge University Press.
+*   Campbell, J. E. (1898).
+On a law of combination of operators (second paper). *Proceedings of the London Mathematical Society*, *29*, 14–32.
 *   Carlen, E. A., Frank, R. L., & Lieb, E. H. (2018).
 Inequalities for quantum divergences and the Audenaert–Datta conjecture. *Journal of Physics A: Mathematical and Theoretical*, *51*(48), 483001.
 DOI: 10.1088/1751-8121/aae536
 *   Cardeña, E. (2018).
 The experimental evidence for parapsychology: A review. *American Psychologist*, *73*(5), 663–677.
 *   Carroll, S. M. (2001).
 The cosmological constant. *Living Reviews in Relativity*, *4*(1), 1.
 DOI: 10.12942/lrr-2001-1